21 CFR Part 11 (Electronic Records/Signatures) Compliance for Computer Systems Regulated by FDA

-Carolyn Troiano has more than 40 years of experience in computer system validation in pharmaceutical, medical devices, animal health, tobacco, e-cigarette/e-liquid, and other FDA-regulated industries.
+Carolyn Troiano has more than 40 years of experience in computer system validation in the pharmaceutical, medical device, animal health, tobacco, e-cigarette/e-liquid and other FDA-regulated industries.
 During her career, Carolyn worked directly, or on a consulting basis, for many of the larger pharmaceutical companies in the US and Europe, developing validation programs and strategies, and collaborated with FDA and other industry representatives on 21 CFR Part 11, the FDA’s electronic record/electronic signature regulation.

 - Computer System Validation (CSV)

 - Good “Variable” Practice (GxP) (Good Manufacturing Practice (GMP), Good Laboratory Practice (GLP), Good Clinical Practice (GCP))

 - System Risk Assessment

 - Security, Access, Change Control and Audit Trail

 - Information Technology Analysts

 - QC/QA Managers